Incorporate a Dutch BV

 When entrepreneurs want to start a business, one of the first things they consider is the lowest possible tax rate.
 After all; no one really likes to give away their hard-earned cash to the local government.
 In the Netherlands you are in luck, as you can find one of the most competitive tax rates in the entire EU.

-There is actually more good news: from 2021 the corporate income tax rates will be further reduced to 15% for all profits that do not exceed 245.000 euro and 21,7% taxes for all profits above 245.000 euro.
-That means another 4% less than the current situation, which inevitably makes Holland somewhat of a tax haven for many investors and entrepreneurs.
+There is actually more good news: from 2022 the corporate income tax rates will be further reduced to 15% for all profits that do not exceed 395.000 euro and 25,8% taxes for all profits above 395.000 euro.
+Which inevitably makes Holland a very interesting tax jurisdiction for many investors and entrepreneurs.

 The various business types in the Netherlands: